-Gustav Mahler’s Symphony No. 5 reflects a midpoint of his mystical quest portrayed through the succession of his nine symphonies and an unfinished tenth.
-His journey began with the resilient suppleness of his first Symphony to the tranquil, saturnine nihilism that concludes the 9th and Das Lied von der Erde (Song of the Earth).
+The Park Avenue Chamber Symphony performed the Mahler Symphony No. 5, a midpoint of his mystical quest through the succession of his nine symphonies and an unfinished tenth.
+His journey began with the resilient suppleness of his First Symphony to the tranquil, saturnine nihilism that concludes the 9th and Das Lied von der Erde (Song of the Earth).
 Desire finally acquiesced into submission–an immense love of life struggled amid the horror of mortality and destruction.

 Gustav Mahler‘s music elicits great passion among antipodal, disputatious cadres of listeners.
 Mahler doubters consider his music too psychoneurotic and often too prosaic for enjoyment, while Mahler devotees are transfixed on elation, nonpareils, metamorphosis, and providence.
 In either case, listeners draw meaning from Mahler’s work when an excellent orchestral performance facilitates a suspension of disbelief.

 For his Symphony No. 5 (1902), Mahler imposed a strict injunction on program notes for its first performances to avoid programmatic references to the music.
 Despite his efforts, Mahlerites like Ernst Otto Nodnagel of Darmstadt published in Die Musik a “musico-metaphysical” analysis of the score in a 23-page article.
 Later in Boston, the suave sage Philip Hale noted, “The symphony is like unto the great image that stood before Nebuchadnezzar in a vision…”